Report a faulty device

 • the date you became aware of, or suspected, the fault

-• the authorisations you take water under through the works
+• details of your authorisations that take water through the device

-• details of any other people who take water through the works.
+• details of any other people who take water through the device

-Use the Water use assessment report (PDF, 1.7MB) to record your water use.
+Use the water use assessment report (PDF, 1.7MB) (W2F095) to tell us how much water you take through the faulty device.

 Also consider…